Skip to content

 Use our Cost Calculator for detailed pricing →

-Browse our verified directory of cryotherapy / whole body cryotherapy providers.
+Browse our verified directory of cryotherapy providers.
 Filter by insurance accepted, credentials, and location.

 Frequently Asked Questions

-Medicare does not cover whole body cryotherapy.
-Localized cryotherapy for wart/lesion removal may be covered as a surgical procedure.
+Medicare does NOT cover whole body cryotherapy.
+There is no NCD.
+Localized cryotherapy (cryosurgery) for destruction of warts, skin lesions, or precancerous growths may be covered as a physician surgical service, but this is unrelated to wellness WBC.

 Other Insurance Guides